 At Parkland, you'll have the advantage of small class sizes, taught by master faculty—never teaching assistants.
 Your success is our priority.

-Parkland offers classes in Spanish, French, German, Japanese, Italian, Russian, Arabic, and Portuguese.
-In addition to language instruction, these courses incorporate historical and cultural components as well, allowing students to gain insight into the forces that helped shape the language in the regions where it is spoken.
+Parkland offers classes in Spanish, French, and American Sign Language.
+In addition to language instruction, these courses incorporate historical and cultural components as well, allowing students to gain insight into the forces that helped shape the language in the regions and among the populations where it is spoken.